eht-lab/p4c/README.md

 -->
 ## Sample Backends in P4C
 P4C includes seven sample backends, catering to different target architectures and use cases:
+* p4c-apollo-tuna: can be used to target the P4 tuna_nic written using the TUNA.
 * p4c-bm2-ss: can be used to target the P4 `simple_switch` written using
   the [BMv2 behavioral model](https://github.com/p4lang/behavioral-model),
 * p4c-dpdk: can be used to target the [DPDK software switch (SWX) pipeline](https://doc.dpdk.org/guides/rel_notes/release_20_11.html),